XieLab-LiveGenome/Klf4_transcription_imaging/README.md

   https://vbfret.sourceforge.net/

-and place the package contents in `HMM fitting/`.
+and place the package contents in `Image Analysis/HMM fitting/`.
 Please cite Bronson et al., *Biophysical Journal* 97(12):3196–205 (2009).

 The vbFRET authors ask that the package not be further distributed without